adamdjbrett/alfieaward.com/content/index.md

 layout: start.njk
 title: The Alfie Jacques Ambassador Award
 description: "Please support this new initiative to honor the legacy of the Haudenosaunee stickmaker, Alfie Jacques."
-image: /assets/images/image05.jpg
+image: /img/home/image05.jpg

-show_hero_receipents: false

 hero:
-  title: Alfie Jacques Ambassador Award #make responsive size and mobile
+  title: Alfie Jacques Ambassador Award #already responsive - for desktop and mobile.
-  image: /assets/images/image02.jpg
+  image: /img/home/image02.jpg
   article:
     text: "The Alfie Jacques Ambassador Award has been created to keep the legacy of the Onondaga Stickmaker alive, to promote the game’s sacred Indigenous roots, and to honor members of the larger community who share Alfie’s love of lacrosse and his commitment to its growth."
     show_button: true